Diego-Ibarra/ship_mapper/docs/_sources/settings.rst.txt

 =============

 You will need to crete file called ``settings.py`` and place it in your ``projects`` directory.
-The contents of this file shoul dbe as bellow, however reflecting your own comptuter's paths, user and password
+The contents of this file should be as bellow, however reflecting your own computer's paths, user and password

 .. code-block:: python